MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

     7. Choose the agent run mode (Y to run as service).
     8. Enter Y to enable SERVICE_SID_TYPE_UNRESTRICTED for the agent service (Windows only).
     9. Enter the user account to use for the service.

+        > [!IMPORTANT]
+        > For running the agent service, refrain from using high-privileged accounts.
+Instead, employ a low-privileged account that holds the minimum permissions necessary for the operation of the service.
+This approach helps to maintain a secure and stable environment.

     10. Enter whether to prevent service starting immediately after configuration is finished (N to start the service).

         ![Screenshot showing the agent configuration.](media/agent-configuration.png)